Employees are the foundation upon which every successful company is built.

 Your workforce plan will need to align with any other business strategies that you have in place, such as growth planning, change management, succession planning, total talent management, and more.
 Review these strategies to get a sense of what your organization’s goals are in the short and long term.
 Note the employees, skills, and qualifications that achieving these goals will require.
 A spreadsheet is useful here – you’ll want to compare goals for each strategy to find overlaps and gaps.

-It’s not uncommon for an employee to have one skill but not another, everyone has different strengths.
+It’s not uncommon for an employee not to have one skill or another everyone has different strengths.
 But is your organization lacking skills or resources overall?

 Analyze the skills and resources currently within your organization, in all departments, including sales, marketing, human resources, and others.